wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * EICAS = Engine indicating and crew alerting system
 * Elevator = The horizontal surface that controls aircraft pitch (the tilt of an airplane up or down).
 It is usually a small control surface hinged (articulated) to the rear of the horizontal stabilizer.
 * Emergency overrun = The surface on the runway after the area for take-off.
 This surface is kept clear and it has the objective of reducing the damage to an aircraft if it is unable to take off and stop or stop after landing.
 * Empennage = the tail assembly of an aircraft, which provides stability during flight.
-The empennage consists of a rudder, a fin, and a <a href="https://www.aeroclass.org/vertical-stabilizer/" target="_blank" rel="noreferrer noopener">stabilizer</a>.
+The empennage consists of a rudder, a fin, and a <a href="https://www.aeroclass.org/vertical-stabilizer/" target="_blank">stabilizer</a>.
 * encal = Encoding Altimeter
 * Encoder = Displays aircraft’s altitude on ground-based radar screens
 * Engine cowl = A removable metal covering placed over and around an airplane’s engine